distrochooser/distrochooser/README.md

 ## Contributors ✨

-> If you are interesting in contributing, see `CONTRIBUTING.md`!
+> If you are interested in contributing, see `CONTRIBUTING.md`!

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):